nicohi/imgfx/README.md

 $ gradle build
 ```
 ## Running program
 New image is written to out.png in your current path.
+Do not type < and >.

 To view help:
 ```